farookphuket/ubuntu_my_config/README.md

 # ubuntu_my_config
-> last update 12 May 2021

 > my config I use in Ubuntu

+> since I start to use I3WM I tried to do some config in the way that I want
+> my config to be

+---

+# last update status

+> last update 26 May 2021 remove font from this dir then added font from
+> gitlab.com file size is 70+ MB